imvjai/ABOUTME/README.md

 ## 🚀 About Me

-I'm an experienced professional with expertise in automation, cloud security, and information security.
-My skillset includes scripting, tool development, and designing robust solutions to solve complex technical challenges.
+I'm an experienced professional with over 10 years in the IT domain, specializing in Information Security, Compliance Engineering, and Cloud Computing.
+My expertise lies in IT Compliance Operations, Security Operations, DevSecOps, and Infrastructure Management.
+I excel in building secure and resilient IT environments, safeguarding organizational infrastructure, and ensuring compliance with industry standards.

 ### **Certifications**

+- **Google Cybersecurity Professional**
 - **Google Certificate:** Sound the Alarm - Detection and Response
 - **Google Certification:** Assets, Threats, and Vulnerabilities
 - **Google Certification:** Networks and Network Security